WTA Korea Open

 Players

-The official entry list for the 2023 tournament in Seoul has not yet been released but below is a selection of top WTA Players that featured in the singles draw in 2022.
+The official entry list for the 2025 WTA Seoul tennis tournament has not yet been released but below is a selection of top players that featured in the singles draw in 2024, with Daria Kasatkina being the top seed.

 • Ekaterina Alexandrova